MicrosoftDocs/azure-docs/articles/aks/azure-disk-csi.md

 A cloned volume is defined as a duplicate of an existing Kubernetes Volume.
 For more information on cloning volumes in Kubernetes, see the conceptual documentation for [Volume Cloning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#volume-cloning).

-The CSI driver for Azure Disks supports volume cloning, to demonstrate create a [cloned volume](https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/deploy/example/cloning/nginx-pod-restored-cloning.yaml) of the [previously created](#dynamically-create-azure-disk-pvs-using-the-built-in-storage-classes) `azuredisk-pvc` and [a new pod to consume it](https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/deploy/example/cloning/nginx-pod-restored-cloning.yaml).
+The CSI driver for Azure Disks supports volume cloning.
+To demonstrate create a [cloned volume](https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/deploy/example/cloning/nginx-pod-restored-cloning.yaml) of the [previously created](#dynamically-create-azure-disk-pvs-using-the-built-in-storage-classes) `azuredisk-pvc` and [a new pod to consume it](https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/deploy/example/cloning/nginx-pod-restored-cloning.yaml).